 FM Sitharaman fulfilled all the expectations: NITI Aayog Vice Chairman Rajiv Kumar on Budget 2021

-New Delhi, Feb 01: The Union Budget 2021, that was presented by Finance Minister Nirmala Sitharaman had raised a lot of expectations and has "fulfilled" them, said Vice-Chairman of the Niti Aayog Rajiv Kumar on Monday while reacting to the Budget 2021.
+New Delhi, Feb 01: The Union Budget 2021, that was presented by Finance Minister Nirmala Sitharaman had raised a lot of expectations and has "fulfilled" them, said Vice-Chairman of the NITI Aayog Rajiv Kumar on Monday while reacting to the Budget 2021.

 Speaking to media, Rajiv Kumar said, "In my opinion, Finance Minister had raised a lot of expectations regarding Budget 2021 and she has fulfilled all of them.
 Given the current times, the Budget is focussed on India's growth and is tailored to accelerate the growth rate."